A new era of emergency communications

 When will I be able to text 9-1-1, or send photos or videos?

-Texting with 9-1-1 or sending in photos or video during an emergency situation is a future capability of the Next Generation 9-1-1 system and is not expected to become available in B.C. for at least the next few years.
+Texting with 9-1-1 or sending in photos or video during an emergency situation is a future capability of the Next Generation 9-1-1 system.
+The timing will be largely dependent on further direction by federal regulators (the Canadian Radio-Television and Telecommunications Commission, or CRTC) on a national rollout.

 Why is the change to Next Generation 9-1-1 happening?

-The transition to Next Generation 9-1-1 has been mandated by the federal government to modernize our aging emergency communications infrastructure, which was developed decades ago with landlines in mind.
-This change will be happening in phases across Canada.
-The Canadian Radio-Television and Telecommunications Commission (CRTC) has set a deadline of March 31, 2027, for the national transition to take place.
+The transition to Next Generation 9-1-1 has been mandated by the federal government to modernize our aging emergency communications infrastructure.
+The CRTC has set a deadline of March 31, 2027, for the national transition.
 E-Comm’s implementation of NG9-1-1 is on track to take place well ahead of that time.

 What is E-Comm’s role in relation to Next Generation 9-1-1?

-As the largest public safety answering point in the province, E-Comm is overseeing the implementation of Next Generation 9-1-1 in British Columbia.
-Our team has been working to build the physical infrastructure necessary to support the digital network, while also conducting rigorous testing, and helping to develop technology solutions such as the new automated system for accidental 9-1-1 calls.
-We will also be helping to transition partner sites to Next Generation 9-1-1, including BC Emergency Health Services and the BC RCMP.
-The size and scope of our NG9-1-1 implementation project likely makes it one of the biggest and most complex in Canada, if not North America!
+As the largest public safety answering point in the province, E-Comm is overseeing the implementation of Next Generation 9-1-1 on behalf of the regional districts it serves, along with its police and fire call-taking and dispatch partners.
+E-Comm is also helping to transition other partner agencies including the BC RCMP and BC Emergency Health Services.
+The size and scope of E-Comm’s NG9-1-1 implementation project likely makes it one of the biggest and most complex in Canada, if not North America.

 How is Next Generation 9-1-1 implementation being funded in B.C.?

-In March 2023, the Province provided E-Comm with $90 million towards the initial implementation of Next Generation 9-1-1.
-The one-time funding has helped to offset start-up costs, resulting in a significant savings for local governments and agency partners.
-E-Comm is proud to have played a leadership role in working with the Province and municipal governments to help facilitate this key contribution in support of the federally-mandated NG9-1-1 project.
+In March 2023, the Province provided E-Comm with $90 million towards the initial implementation of Next Generation 9-1-1, resulting in a significant savings for local governments and agency partners.
+E-Comm is proud to have played a leadership role in helping to facilitate this key contribution.
+An additional $60 million in provincial funding went to the Union of BC Municipalities (UBCM) for implementation associated with emergency communication centres, including for police and fire agencies who do not contract with E-Comm for their dispatch services or who are not part of E-Comm’s NG9-1-1 program.